ibm-cloud-docs/openshift/openshift_clusters.md

    Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the OpenShift master from managing your cluster.
    {: important}

 9. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/openshift?topic=openshift-access_cluster).
+For more possibilities, review the [Next steps](/docs/openshift?topic=openshift-clusters#next_steps).

 <br />